Piggy Bank (song): References to other rappers

-Chart performance
+Charts

 Music video

-The music video for the song was computer animated.
+The music video for the song was computer-animated.
 It features parodies of Fat Joe resembling King Hippo of Mike Tyson's Punch-Out!! and 50 Cent as a boxer, fighting him, and also getting squashed by a Mercedes-Benz car later in the video.
 After this, 50 Cent fights Jadakiss, who is made to look like a Teenage Mutant Ninja Turtle.
 The video shows Nas dressed up liked Superman (with instead of the Superman tag on his chest, says his name instead, but normally, his name is censored) chasing after his wife, Kelis, in an ice cream truck labelled "Milkshake", and Shyne (popping off his mouth) in jail.
 The video was produced after The Game was expelled from G-Unit.
 Although, The Game is mentioned in a positive way in the song since it was recorded before the rift between them, a parody of The Game as Mr. Potato Head is shown.
 Also, Philadelphia rapper Cassidy is shown as a young kid in a pink hoody with "I'm a Hustla" printed on it and later in the video he is shown being punched.
 The video shows 50 Cent and G-Unit in it, with 50 Cent being a boxer and a gangsta, holding guns, which is normally censored.
 The video makes a reference of "Gatman and Robbin," the next track on The Massacre after "Piggy Bank".
+The music video on YouTube has received over 15 million views as of April 2024.